Basil Murray

 Basil Andrew Murray (1902–1937), was a British editor, journalist and Liberal Party politician.

 Background

 Murray was the second son of the scholar Gilbert Murray and Lady Mary Howard, daughter of the 9th Earl of Carlisle.
 He was educated at Charterhouse School and New College, Oxford (Classical Scholarship and Charles Oldham Prize).
-In 1927, he married Pauline Mary Newton, daughter of the artist of Algernon Newton.
+In 1927, he married Pauline Mary Newton, daughter of the artist Algernon Newton.
 Their daughters were writers Ann Paludan (1928–2014) and Venetia Murray (1932–2004).
+He married secondly, Aline Margaret Mary Craig (née Cumming), formerly daughter-in-law of James Craig, 1st Viscount Craigavon, in 1935.
 His sister, the writer Rosalind Murray (1890–1967), was the first wife of Arnold J. Toynbee.

 Professional career

 Murray was Editor of Oxford Outlook from 1920–23.
 He was Equerry to H.I.H.
 Yasuhito, Prince Chichibu of Japan during his visit to Europe.
 As a journalist, he covered the Spanish Civil War from the Republican side, making radio broadcasts from Valencia.
 His biography of David Lloyd George, L. G. was published in 1932.